EliteMasterEric/ChallengeAPI/docs/api.md

 A ChallengeParams is a data structure representing a playable challenge.
 It provides a set of functions for interacting with the challenge's parameters, including the goal and other information.

-If REPENTOGON is installed, ChallengeAPI will automatically register each challenge from the `challenges.xml` file, and define their basic parameters.
+If the user has REPENTOGON is installed, ChallengeAPI will automatically register each challenge from the `challenges.xml` file, and define their basic parameters.
 Otherwise, you will have to register your custom challenges manually in order for them to work with ChallengeAPI.

 If you want to change the goal for a challenge, retrieve it using `ChallengeAPI:GetChallengeById` or `ChallengeAPI:GetChallengeByName`, and then use `ChallengeParams:SetGoal` to set a new goal.
 Don't fetch the goal and modify it directly, or you may mess up other challenges!